-The Market Tracker Trend Report provides in-depth analysis of the 94 firm and possible offers announcements made for companies subject to the Takeover Code in 2016.
-It includes insight into public M&A trends and what we might expect to see in 2017.
+The Market Tracker trend report provides in-depth analysis of the 42 firm and 49 possible offers announcements made for companies subject to the Takeover Code in 2018.
+It includes insight into public M&A trends and what we might expect to see in 2019 and beyond.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.